Zachlumia: 15th century

 In the beginning of the 15th century, Hrvoje Vukčić Hrvatinić ruled over the western Hum, and Sandalj Hranić Kosača ruled over its eastern part, while the Neretva river remain a border between their possessions.

+The territory on the right bank of the Lower Neretva was at the time controlled by Kosača vassals, a local clan and magnates of Radivojević–Jurjević–Vlatković.

-Bosnian regional lord Stjepan Vukčić Kosača who ruled over Zahumlje, in 1448 dropped his title "Vojvode of Bosnia", assuming the title "Herceg [Duke] of Hum and the Coast".
-He changed it again in 1449 to "Herceg of Saint Sava" in recollection of the Serbian saint.
-This title had considerable public relations value, because Sava's relics were consider miracle-working by people of all Christian faiths.
-His lands were known as Herzog's lands or later Herzegovina.
+Bosnian regional lord Stjepan Vukčić Kosača ruled over Zahumlje, or Humska zemlja as it was called at this point.
+In 1448 he assumed the title herzog and styled himself Herzog of Hum and the Coast, Grand Duke of Bosnia, Knyaz of Drina, and the rest, and since 1450, Herzog of Saint Sava, Lord of Hum, Grand Duke of Bosnia, Knyaz of Drina, and the rest.
+This "Saint Sava" part of the title had considerable public relations value, because Sava's relics were consider miracle-working by people of all Christian faiths.
+Stjepan's title will prompt the Ottomans to start calling Humska zemlja by using the possessive form of the noun Herceg, Hercegs land(s) (Herzegovina), which remains a long-lasting legacy in the name of Bosnia and Herzegovina to this day.

 In 1451 he attacked Dubrovnik, and laid siege to the city.
 He had earlier been made a Ragusan nobleman and, consequently, the Ragusan government now proclaimed him a traitor.
 A reward of 15,000 ducats, a palace in Dubrovnik worth 2,000 ducats, and an annual income of 300 ducats was offered to anyone who would kill him, along with the promise of hereditary Ragusan nobility which also helped hold this promise to whoever did the deed.
 Stjepan was so scared by the threat that he finally raised the siege.